stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 seemed likely to tax her mental poise and nervous endurance to their ultimate bounds.
 Alfred and Surama were plainly quarrelling with increasing violence, and the purport of their speech was enough to arouse the wildest fears and confirm the gravest apprehensions.
-Georgina shivered as her brother&rsquo;s voice mounted shrilly to dangerous heights of fanatical tension.
+Georgina shivered as her brother's voice mounted shrilly to dangerous heights of fanatical tension.

-  &ldquo;You, damn you&mdash;you&rsquo;re a fine one to talk defeat and moderation to me!
+   "You, damn you--you're a fine one to talk defeat and moderation to me!
 Who started all this, anyway?
 Did   I   have any idea of your cursed devil-gods and elder world?
 Did   I   ever in my life think of your damned spaces beyond the stars and your crawling chaos Nyarlathotep?
 I was a normal scientific man, confound you, till I was fool enough to drag you out of the vaults with your devilish Atlantean secrets.
 You egged me on, and now you want to cut me off!
 You loaf around doing nothing and telling me to go slow when you might just as well as not be going out and getting material.
-You know damn well that I don&rsquo;t know how to go about such things, whereas you must have been an old hand at it before the earth was made.
-It&rsquo;s like you, you damned walking corpse, to start something you won&rsquo;t or can&rsquo;t finish!&rdquo;
+You know damn well that I don't know how to go about such things, whereas you must have been an old hand at it before the earth was made.
+It's like you, you damned walking corpse, to start something you won't or can't finish! "

-  Surama&rsquo;s evil chuckle came.
+  Surama's evil chuckle came.

-  &ldquo;You&rsquo;re insane, Clarendon.
-That&rsquo;s the only reason I let you rave on when I could send you to hell in three minutes.
-Enough is enough, and you&rsquo;ve certainly had enough material for any novice at your stage.
-You&rsquo;ve had all I&rsquo;m going to get you, anyhow!
-You&rsquo;re only a maniac on the subject now&mdash;what a cheap, crazy thing to sacrifice even your poor sister&rsquo;s pet dog, when you could have spared him as well as not!
+   "You're insane, Clarendon.
+That's the only reason I let you rave on when I could send you to hell in three minutes.
+Enough is enough, and you've certainly had enough material for any novice at your stage.
+You've had all I'm going to get you, anyhow!
+You're only a maniac on the subject now--what a cheap, crazy thing to sacrifice even your poor sister's pet dog, when you could have spared him as well as not!
-You can&rsquo;t look at any living thing now without wanting to jab that gold syringe into it.
+You can't look at any living thing now without wanting to jab that gold syringe into it.
-No&mdash;Dick had to go where the Mexican boy went&mdash;where Tsanpo and the other seven went&mdash;where all the animals went!
+No--Dick had to go where the Mexican boy went--where Tsanpo and the other seven went--where all the animals went!
 What a pupil!
-You&rsquo;re no fun any more&mdash;you&rsquo;ve lost your nerve.
+You're no fun any more--you've lost your nerve.
-You set out to control things, and they&rsquo;re controlling you.
-I&rsquo;m about done with you, Clarendon.
-I thought you had the stuff in you, but you haven&rsquo;t.
-It&rsquo;s about time I tried somebody else.
-I&rsquo;m afraid you&rsquo;ll have to go!&rdquo;
+You set out to control things, and they're controlling you.
+I'm about done with you, Clarendon.
+I thought you had the stuff in you, but you haven't.
+It's about time I tried somebody else.
+I'm afraid you'll have to go! "

-  In the doctor&rsquo;s shouted reply there was both fear and frenzy.
+  In the doctor's shouted reply there was both fear and frenzy.

-  &ldquo;Be careful, you &mdash;&mdash;!
-There are powers against your powers&mdash;I didn&rsquo;t go to China for nothing, and there are things in Alhazred&rsquo;s Azif   which weren&rsquo;t known in Atlantis!
-We&rsquo;ve both meddled in dangerous things, but you needn&rsquo;t think you know all my resources.
+   "Be careful, you ----!
+There are powers against your powers--I didn't go to China for nothing, and there are things in Alhazred's Azif   which weren't known in Atlantis!
+We've both meddled in dangerous things, but you needn't think you know all my resources.
 How about the Nemesis of Flame?
-I talked in Yemen with an old man who had come back alive from the Crimson Desert&mdash;he had seen Irem, the City of Pillars, and had worshipped at the underground shrines of Nug and Yeb&mdash;I&auml;!
+I talked in Yemen with an old man who had come back alive from the Crimson Desert--he had seen Irem, the City of Pillars, and had worshipped at the underground shrines of Nug and Yeb--I&auml;!
-Shub-Niggurath!&rdquo;
+Shub-Niggurath! "

-  Through Clarendon&rsquo;s shrieking falsetto cut the deep chuckle of the clinic-man.
+  Through Clarendon's shrieking falsetto cut the deep chuckle of the clinic-man.

-  &ldquo;Shut up, you fool!
+   "Shut up, you fool!
 Do you suppose your grotesque nonsense has any weight with me?
-Words and formulae&mdash;words and formulae&mdash;what do they all mean to one who has the substance behind them?
-We&rsquo;re in a material sphere now, and subject to material laws.
+Words and formulae--words and formulae--what do they all mean to one who has the substance behind them?
+We're in a material sphere now, and subject to material laws.
 You have your fever; I have my revolver.
-You&rsquo;ll get no specimens, and I&rsquo;ll get no fever so long as I have you in front of me with this gun between!&rdquo;
+You'll get no specimens, and I'll get no fever so long as I have you in front of me with this gun between! "

   That was all Georgina could hear.
 She felt her senses reeling, and staggered out of the vestibule for a saving breath of the lowering outside air.
 She saw that the crisis